Updated March 7th, 2019

 Cut back any trees that are hanging over your roof.
 If it rains and there are deep puddles of water, check for sinkholes or damage to the septic tank (if applicable).
 Fix any damage to the fences.
 Fill any holes made by interloping wild animals.
 These are easy things to see and easy problems to solve.

 Ready to sell your home?
-Listing with Clever gets you connected with a real estate agent that is reliable and knows the business, all the while saving you money.
-Enjoy a flat commission rate and the reassurance that your home is being treated right without sacrificing an arm and a leg.
+Listing with a Clever Partner Agent who is reliable and knows the business while saving you money.
+Enjoy a flat commission rate of $3,000 or 1% if your home is over $350,000 and the reassurance that your home is being treated right without sacrificing an arm and a leg.

 Sell or Buy a Home with Clever and Save Thousands!